-ARC Staff records period-end accruals for goods and services provided/received, but not billed/invoiced, in Oracle based on instruction provided from the Customer Agency.
-The amounts recorded are based on information provided by e-mail from the Customer Agency or obtained from a subsidiary system, and are recorded using two methods, the standard transaction processing, or by the automated journal entry process.
+ARC staff record period-end accruals for goods and services provided/received, but not billed/invoiced, in Oracle based on instruction provided from the customer agency.
+The amounts recorded are based on information provided by e-mail from the customer agency or obtained from a subsidiary system, using one of two methods: standard transaction processing method or the automated journal entry process method.

-In the standard transaction processing method, ARC staff records accruals in the accounting system through standard accrual transactions.
+In the standard transaction processing method, ARC staff record accruals in Oracle through standard accrual transaction receipts.

 In the automated journal entry process method, accruals are recorded by using the automated journal entry process.
-With this method, an ARC staff member enters information received from the Customer Agency or subsidiary system into a spreadsheet template, reviews the spreadsheet and converts it into a data file that is automatically loaded into Oracle.
+With this method, an ARC staff member enters information received from the customer agency or subsidiary system into a spreadsheet template, reviews the spreadsheet and converts it into a data file that is automatically loaded into Oracle.
 The Oracle entry is reviewed and approved by a supervisory accountant.